victornpb/undiscord/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Screenshots / Logs**
-If applicable, add screenshots and or copy log to help explain your problem.
+If applicable, add screenshots or copy the logs to help explain your problem.

 ```
 Paste logs here